Days of hot weather grip Southern Europe, North Africa - The Boston Globe

 Advertisement

-The Italian air force, which oversees the national weather service, said the interior parts of the islands of Sardinia and Sicily could expect to see temperatures upwards of 40 degrees Celsius (104 F) by Friday.
-By early afternoon on Thursday in Rome, the city famous for its ornamental as well as strategically placed sidewalk drinking fountains sizzled in 38 C (100 F) heat.
+The Italian air force, which oversees the national weather service, said the interior parts of the islands of Sardinia and Sicily could expect to see temperatures upwards of 104 degrees by Friday.
+By early afternoon on Thursday in Rome, the city famous for its ornamental as well as strategically placed sidewalk drinking fountains sizzled in 100-degree heat.

 At the ancient Colosseum, Civil Protection volunteers distributed hundreds of bottles of water to visitors.